choiszt/choiszt/README.md

 ### Hi there 👋

 I am incoming MEng student at MMLab@NTU.
-I am fortunate to be advised by [Prof. Ziwei Liu](https://liuziwei7.github.io/) and to have received kind and valuable guidance from [Jingkang Yang](https://jingkang50.github.io/) and [Bo Li](https://brianboli.com/).
+I am fortunate and grateful to be advised by [Prof. Ziwei Liu](https://liuziwei7.github.io/) and to have received kind and valuable guidance from [Jingkang Yang](https://jingkang50.github.io/) and [Bo Li](https://brianboli.com/).

 🔭 Recently I'm focusing on Generalist Vision Model and LMMs.